 There are a few things to keep in mind when preparing your resume or CV.
 Unlike the resume you’d present for a job, you’ll want to update this version to be less industry-specific so the members of our admissions committee can easily understand your full professional history and background.
 It’s important to note that we do not require a specific format or length.

 In addition to submitting your resume or CV, you will need to fill out the employment section of the application.
 This is your chance to delve deeper into your career accomplishments and enlighten us on any major shifts that appear in your resume, including key transitions between jobs and big promotions.
-Make sure to double check the accuracy of information in this section.
+Make sure to double check the accuracy of information in this section and fully answer all components of the form.

 Current students share their advice for completing the Kellogg application, from pacing yourself to leveraging your mentors for critical feedback.